Tutorials¶

 # 6. Add value labels on bars

-for bar, val in zip(bars, revenue):
+for bar, val in zip(bars, throughput):

 ax.text(bar.get_x() + bar.get_width() / 2, bar.get_height() + 20,